EVL networking in a nutshell

 Since the 802.1Q standard has been around for quite some time by now, most ethernet switches should pass on frames with the ethertype information set to the 802.1Q TPID “as is” to some hardware port, and they should also be able to cope with the four additional octets involved in VLAN tagging without having to lower the MTU everywhere (most equipments even support jumbo frames these days).

-The eBPF program takes precedence over the VLAN matching rule which always applies in absence of such program.
 By returning the appropriate status code, the filter program can decide to either:

 • Accept the packet for handling by the EVL network stack (EVL_RX_ACCEPT).